rubyunworks/confection/README.md

 ### Core Extensions

-Confection uses two core extensions, `#to_h`, which apllies a few different classes, `String#tabto`.
+Confection uses two core extensions, `#to_h`, which applies a few different classes, `String#tabto`.
 These come from Ruby Facets to ensure a high standard of interoperability.